mwanji/test-site/_posts/2009-11-08-oxm-madness.md

 To me, there are two levels of indirection too many here, already.
 Add another level if the application wraps this up in an XmlService interface and corresponding implementation.

-Furthermore, it turns out that the <a href="http://www.joelonsoftware.com/articles/LeakyAbstractions.html">abstraction is leaky</a>!
+Furthermore, it turns out that the [abstraction is leaky]("http://www.joelonsoftware.com/articles/LeakyAbstractions.html)!
 From the Spring WS docs:

 > Although the marshal method accepts a plain object as its first parameter, most Marshaller implementations cannot handle arbitrary objects.
 Instead, an object class must be mapped in a mapping file, registered with the marshaller, or have a common base class.
 Refer to the further sections in this chapter to determine how your O/X technology of choice manages this.